GETTING STARTED ON LONGLEAF

 Proj Space

 “/proj” space is available to PIs (only) upon request.
 The amount of /proj space initially given to a PI varies according to their needs.
-Unlike /pine scratch space there is no file deletion policy for /proj space, but users should take care in managing the use of their /proj space to stay under assigned quotas.
+Unlike the former /pine scratch space there is no file deletion policy for /proj space, but users should take care in managing the use of their /proj space to stay under assigned quotas.
 Note that by default /proj space is not backed up.

 For further information and to make a request for /proj space please email research@unc.edu.